CopilotC-Nvim/CopilotChat.nvim/README.md

-  show_folds = true, -- Shows folds for sections in chat show_help = true, -- Shows help message as virtual lines when waiting for user input auto_follow_cursor = true, -- Auto-follow cursor in chat clear_chat_on_new_prompt = false, -- Clears chat on every new prompt
+  show_folds = true, -- Shows folds for sections in chat show_help = true, -- Shows help message as virtual lines when waiting for user input auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and if auto follow cursor is enabled on new prompt clear_chat_on_new_prompt = false, -- Clears chat on every new prompt

   context = nil, -- Default context to use, 'buffers', 'buffer' or none (can be specified manually in prompt via @).